The mesenchymal cell-specific proteome

 LUM - skin

-Peritubular cells
+Peritubular myoid cells

-As shown in Table 1, 388 genes are elevated in peritubular cells compared to other cell types.
 The spermatogenesis takes place in the seminiferous tubules, a compartment that is surrounded by a wall made of peritubular cells and extracellular matrix.
 The peritubular cells are involved in the contraction of the seminiferous tubules to help move the spermatozoa.
+As shown in the table, 363 genes show elevated expression in peritubular cells compared to other cell types.
 Genes elevated in peritubular cells include smooth muscle alpha actin (ACTA2), encoding a protein highly expressed in the peritubular structure.
 Another example is fibulin-5 (FBLN5), which is a secreted protein that forms elastic fibers found in the extracellular matrix with various functions such as providing strength and flexibility of the connective tissue.

 FBLN5 - testis